Why Do We Eat Turkey on Thanksgiving? No, It Isn't Because of the Pilgrims

 Ahh, the question that's as old as time.
 Or as old as, well, the very first Thanksgiving, which actually took place in November 1621.
 In school, we learned that the Native Americans taught the Pilgrims different harvesting skills, which allowed them to have enough food to make it through the winter.
 In honor of the bounty, the colonists threw a feast for all, which was the first Thanksgiving.

-We have to fast forward another 200 years to get the reason why we eat turkey on Thanksgiving.
-And that reason has the name Sarah Josepha Hale.
-Sarah was a magazine editor, an established author, and a woman ahead of her time by all accounts.
+Sarah Josepha Hale was a magazine editor, an established author, and a woman ahead of her time by all accounts.
 Sarah passionately wrote letters to politicians, urging them to make Thanksgiving a national holiday.
 She hoped that Thanksgiving would unite a country on the brink of the Civil War.

-Sarah isn't only the reason we eat turkey, but she's the reason that Thanksgiving is a national holiday.
+So in a lot of ways, making turkey a Thanksgiving tradition just made sense.
+But Sarah Josepha Hale is part of the reason that Thanksgiving is a national holiday.
 In 1863, after the Battle of Gettysburg, Abraham Lincoln himself decreed that the last Thursday of every November would be Thanksgiving Day.
 He agreed with Sarah that it could unify the country.

 And there you have it folks!
-Although Sarah probably didn't anticipate her legacy being centered around a bid, she is literally the reason for the season and we are oh so grateful.
+Although Sarah probably didn't anticipate her legacy being centered around a bid, she is the reason for the season and we are oh so grateful.